Emotions and Epistemology

-You may claim “it was great!" and your friend shall reply “Are you kidding me?
-It was disgusting!”.
-Now, both of your opposite emotions were about the movie, and they both felt "real"; the exact "real" you may stated in your question.
-According to logic, something can’t be A and B together if A and B are entirely different things.
+You may say, "It was great!" and your friend may reply, "Are you kidding me?
+It was disgusting!".
+Both of your opposite emotions were about the movie, and they both felt "real"; the exact "real" you may state in your question.
+According to logic, something cannot be A and B together if A and B are entirely different things.

 The tide of a feeling can easily cause you to create a logical fallacy, ignore evidence, or both, while attempting to understand reality as independent of you (which really is – no pun intended).
-Hence the immense misleading power of emotional bias, and the opponent it is in the search for a better clarity and recognition of the World Beyond the Mind
+Hence the immense misleading power of emotional bias, and the opponent it is in the search for a better clarity and recognition of the World Beyond the Mind.